TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/MoreAboutFileMounts/Index.rst

 To create a new filemount go to the module :guilabel:`Filelist` and create the folder for the mount if it didn't exist yet.
-Then open the context menu on that folder and choose :guilabel:`New Filemount`.
-Then give the new filemount a name. storage and folder are already set.
+Then open the context menu on that folder and choose :guilabel:`New Filemount`, then give the new filemount a name. storage and folder are already set.

 It is also possible to create a filemount manually in the :guilabel:`List`